 Get it at: Marmite will be found at every NZ supermarket.
 You should also note NZ Marmite is very different in flavour to the British Marmite.

+A New Zealand delicacy!
 Tuatua are an indigenous New Zealand shellfish that you won’t find anywhere else in the world (as far as I know).
 While very similar in shape and size to pipis, tuatuas have a milder flavour than most shellfish and a softer, creamier texture as well.
 As New Zealand is an island country the vast amount of shoreline means we are spoiled with shellfish, and the native Maori are said to have enjoyed this one quite a bit back in the day.
 As I’m told, the tuatua was, and still is, one of the ultimate favourites (definitely one of mine as well!).

 Get it at: Tuatua can be collected for free during low tide at many sandy beaches around the country (ask a local about the good collection spots).
 However, the easiest way to get them is simply to buy them at a seafood shop, especially around Auckland where finding them on beaches is becoming increasingly difficult.
 A dozen will cost you around $8.
 If you’re cooking them yourself here’s a decent recipe to try.

 I still remember my first hāngi.
 I was around 7 years old, and was at school one morning watching a couple of guys dig a massive hole in the middle of our sports field.
 Later they lowered in some baskets of food, sitting them on top of hot rocks, and then filled the hole in burying our food beneath the ground.
 The food slowly cooked over the course of the day, and when lunchtime rolled around I was treated to my first hāngi meal: chicken, pork, potatoes, pumpkin and a few other veges, all cooked beneath the soccer field we used to play on each day.
 This is a traditional method of Maori cooking that dates back many generations, and is still used today in various Maori communities.
+If you’re looking to try traditional New Zealand food, this is about as close as it gets.

 Get it at: For hāngi food actually cooked in the ground, your best bet is to head to Rotorua; a city with a large Maori population and often considered New Zealand’s centre of Maori culture.
 The many Maori village tours will include traditionally cooked hāngi meals in their itinerary.
-Alternatively you can head to Kiwi Kai, a small kitchen in the city that offers hāngi meals, among other Maori food.
+Alternatively you can head to Kiwi Kai, a small kitchen in the city that offers hāngi meals, among other traditional Kiwi food and Maori food.
 If you’re in Auckland, try The Hāngi Shop.

 10. Steamed pudding